 © Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

-Nant-Gronw Round Barrows is a Bronze Age funerary monument located in Carmarthenshire, Wales.
-The site comprises round barrows of the type characteristic of Bronze Age burial practices in Wales, dating to approximately 2000–800 BCE.
-These earthwork monuments represent important evidence of prehistoric ritual and funerary behaviour in the region, reflecting the burial customs and social practices of Bronze Age communities.
-The barrows survive as landscape features that contribute to understanding the distribution and nature of Bronze Age settlement and ceremonial activity in Carmarthenshire.
+Nant-Gronw Round Barrows is a Bronze Age funerary monument located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the Cadw reference CM109.
+The site comprises round barrows characteristic of Bronze Age burial practice in Wales, constructed during the second millennium BC as repositories for elite and community members.
+These earthworks represent significant evidence of ritual and funerary practices during the Bronze Age period, reflecting the social organisation and religious beliefs of prehistoric Welsh societies.
+The barrows remain important archaeological features for understanding Bronze Age settlement patterns and mortuary traditions in the region.

 Nant-Gronw Round Barrows is a scheduled monument protected by Cadw under reference CM109.
 View the official record →

-Nant-Gronw Round Barrows is a Bronze Age funerary monument located in Carmarthenshire, Wales.
+Nant-Gronw Round Barrows is a Bronze Age funerary monument located in Carmarthenshire, Wales, designated as a scheduled ancient monument under the Cadw reference CM109.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM109.

 Nant-Gronw Round Barrows dates from the prehistoric period, and is classified as a round barrow.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Nant-Gronw Round Barrows is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM109.